juanjosevega99/backend-assigment-graphql/README.md

 ```

 ## DataBase
-The better option to this challenge can be a SQL-DB, but right now MongoDB with ORM Mongoose is more structure and practice.
+The better option to this challenge can be a SQL-DB, but right now MongoDB with ORM Mongoose is more structure and practice for me.

 ## Collection in Postman